Das-Kollektiv/tdme2/README-MiniScript.md

 ...
 ```

-If a variable is prefixed with a = operator before  variable name, those variables will be assigned back after function returns.
+If a argument variable is prefixed with a = operator in function declaration, this variable will be assigned back after the function returns.
 See =$b and =$c.
 ```
 ...
 # user script function to test assign back in user functions